generalNada/theColorMode/README.md

 **Currently configured:**

-- `victory-song.mp3` - Plays when you win in Emoji Mode ✅ (you already have this!)
+- `victory-song.mp3` - Plays when you win in Emoji Mode ✅
-- `victory-song-color.mp3` - Plays when you win in Color Mode ⚠️ (add this file!)
+- `victory-song-color.mp3` - Plays when you win in Color Mode ✅

-**To add the Color Mode victory song:**
+**To customize victory songs:**

-1. Find or create an MP3 file you want to use for Color Mode victories
+1. Replace `victory-song.mp3` for Emoji Mode or `victory-song-color.mp3` for Color Mode
-2. Name it `victory-song-color.mp3`
-3. Place it in the same directory as `index.html`
+2. Keep the same file names, or update the paths in `script.js` (search for `initVictorySongs()`)
-4. Done!
-The game will automatically play it when you win in Color Mode
+3. The game will automatically play the appropriate song when you win!

 **Tips:**

 - Keep songs under 30 seconds for best experience
 - Volume is set to 60% by default (adjustable in `script.js`)
-- Songs work on all devices (iOS requires user interaction first)
+- Songs work on all devices (iOS requires user interaction first - **now silently unlocked!**)
 - If a song file is missing, the game gracefully continues without it

-You can also customize the file paths in `script.js` (search for `initVictorySongs()`).

 ## 📱 Device Compatibility & Responsive Design